fainohub/blog-hexagonal/README.md

 ## Blog Hexagonal

-Simples Blog desenvolvido em PHP utilizando arquitetura hexagonal
+An example of a modern PHP application with hexagonal architecture